-- Stretching can improve flexibility and help to prevent injury.
-When you are agile and injury-free, you may be able to push yourself harder in your workout routine and burn more calories.
+- Stretching can improve flexibility in various muscle groups and help to prevent injury.
+When you are agile and injury-free, you may be able to push yourself harder during a workout routine and in turn, burn more calories.

-- Stretch your muscles only when they are “warm.”
+- Stretch your muscles when they are “warm.”
 Dynamic stretches are a great way to warm your muscles up.
 Try doing arm circles, jumping jacks, lunges or hip circles to start your stretching routine and help increase blood flow.
-Try to avoid stretching before your muscles are warmed up!
+Try to avoid stretching before your muscles are warmed up.
 It's equally as important to stretch after a workout to help “cool” down muscles.

 - Focus on your breath to optimize the movement.
-Take one long breath in, then let it out slowly as your perform the stretch.
+Take one long breath in, then let it out slowly as you perform the exercise.